Alcoholism and Drug Addiction Help Header

 So to take effective action, equip yourself with the knowledge provided in the Alcohol Addiction Treatment and Alcohol Addiction Recovery sections of this site to develop the knowledge and understanding of how to overcome alcoholism successfully.

-Another interesting related piece is one that looks at a common question am I an alcoholic - and the attitude you need to develop to successfully overcome alcoholism or addiction.
-Don't forget to also check out the symptoms of alcoholism area and take the test for drug addiction on the drug addiction symptoms page.
+Another interesting topic is one that answers the question Am I an Alcoholic? - and the attitude you need to develop to successfully overcome alcoholism or addiction.
+Don't forget to also check out the Symptoms of Alcoholism area for further information on this topic.

 One of the most widely used measures for assessing alcohol abuse, the MAST is a questionnaire designed to provide a rapid and effective screening for lifetime alcohol-related problems and alcoholism.
 The MAST alcoholism test has been productively used in a variety of settings with varied populations.
 For additional information, please see, for example: